-During therapy, routine blood level controls at Phenytoin and Valproate are recommended.
-Also, you should remember the following medication for clinical routine: ethosuximide at absence epilepsies; Sultiame at rolandic epilepsies or as additional medication at severe epileptic syndromes.
+During therapy, routine blood level controls at phenytoin and valproate are recommended.
+Also, you should remember the following medication for clinical routine: ethosuximide for absence epilepsies; sultiame for rolandic epilepsies or as additional medication for severe epileptic syndromes.

-An acute epileptic seizure mostly terminates quickly and spontaneously.
+Acute epileptic seizures mostly terminate quickly and spontaneously.
 There is no special therapy needed.
 It is especially important to make sure that no collateral injuries develop due to surrounding objects or an uncontrolled fall.

 Note: Renowned measures like the bite wedge or holding arms, legs or the head are obsolete nowadays.

-If the seizure should not terminate spontaneously, the following level scheme is recommended:
+If the seizure does not terminate spontaneously, the following level scheme is recommended:

-- Benzodiazepines intravenously: The first resort medication is Lorazepam, the second one is Diazepam.
-If intravenous medication is not possible, Diazepam can be given rectally or Lorazepam intranasally.
+- Benzodiazepines intravenously: The first resort medication is lorazepam, the 2nd 1 is diazepam.
+If intravenous medication is not possible, diazepam can be given rectally or lorazepam intranasally.
 Also, the intramuscular application is very effective (according to some studies even equally effective) and can be routinely useful, especially if intravenous injection fails.

-- Narcotics with intensive care monitoring (Thiopental, Propofol)
+- Narcotics with intensive care monitoring (thiopental and propofol)

 Possibilities of epilepsy surgery